aula_abierta_exposiciones_fotografias_catalogo_monumental_titulo

 Cristóbal de Castro was born in Iznájar (Córdoba) on 22 November 1874.
 Although he studied law at university, his working life was centred on journalism and literature, with Andalusian customs and women's themes.
 He was a member of the Royal Academy of Sciences, Fine Arts and Noble Arts of Cordoba and of the Hispano-American Academy of Cadiz.

-His relationship with the Monumental Catalogue of Spain began on 1 February 1912, when he requested the part corresponding to the province of Álava.
-His request was accepted and his cataloguing work began in the Basque province, to be followed by the catalogues for Orense (1914), Logroño (1915), Navarre (1916), Santander (1917-18), Cuenca (ca. 1920) and the Canary Islands (1921).
+His relationship with the Catalog Monumental de España began on February 1, 1912, when he requested to make the part corresponding to the province of Alava.
+Once his request was accepted, his cataloguing work began in the Basque province, to be followed by the catalogs corresponding to Orense (1914), Logroño (1915), Navarra (1916), Santander (1917-18), Cuenca (ca. 1920) and the Canary Islands (1921).

 Cristóbal de Castro